What is Payroll and how are Payroll Calculations done?

 Exits

 Many companies stop the payroll run for employees who have handed in their resignations.
 This is tricky – especially in cases where employees just stop coming to work post the pay period end date (eg. absconding employees).
-But can be achieved if we separate the payroll processing and disburse processes.
+Hence, we can achieve this by separating the payroll processing and disbursement processes.

 In case you have a formal clearance and Full and Final process, try to keep it after the payroll payout date to reduce the workload.